Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 EMOVE Cruiser S Front Tire

-Ah yes, the brakes.
+The brakes are also impressive.
 They’re the same hybrid hydraulics as those on the original Cruiser.
 In other words, you’ll stop from 15 mph in 2.6 meters, making the EMOVE Cruiser S one of the best stoppers among commuter scooters.

 EMOVE Cruiser S Semi-Hydraulic Disc Brake

-And as you’d expect, the Cruiser S is also built like an armored tank.
+As you’d expect, the Cruiser S is also built like an armored tank.
 The telescopic stem now has an improved clamp to make it more sturdy, while the frame is once again as tough as a crowbar.
 Everything’s protected from the elements by an IPX6 water-resistance rating.

 EMOVE Cruiser S Telescopic Stem